 Psychedelics are not tame substances.
-Their therapeutic benefits are becoming better known, but they are also perfectly capable of mayhem.1 This leaves sober-minded people with a dilemma: what do we do with drugs famously capable of sending people to both heaven and hell?
+The therapeutic benefits of drugs like psilocybin and LSD are becoming better known, but they are also perfectly capable of mayhem.1 This leaves sober-minded people with a dilemma: what do we do with drugs famously capable of sending people to both heaven and hell?

 If you’re a scientist, you come up with a long list of safety precautions to keep hell at bay.
 Most of the scientific knowledge we have about psychedelics comes from clinical trials, perhaps the safest possible setting in which to take them.
 As something of an insider, I hope I can help people appreciate the depth of the precautions we take in research, as well as what that means for interpreting study results and implementing psychedelic therapy in different settings.
 As with rock climbing, new cars, and trampoline parks, a lot of thought goes into safety behind the scenes.